 Our Web site allows those who live, work, or otherwise frequent our City to become an active partner with the Hopewell Police Department in combating crime and enhancing quality of life.
 This occurs by you being informed about our police department and the community, and by you informing us about concerns, problems, and relevant information that may result in our preventing criminal activity, solving crimes, and dealing with issues that may improve the quality of life in our community.

-Police headquarters is located in the City Hall building at 300 North Main Street.
+Police headquarters is located in the City Hall building at 150 W. Randolph Road.
 Hours of operation for administration are 8AM to 5PM, Monday through Friday, except holidays.
 The Communications Center is operational 24 hours a day, seven days a week.

 911 (24-hour Emergency Telephone)